How To Plant A Small Courtyard Garden

 The Main Focus

 The job of any plant in the garden is to add beauty and wow factor.
 The plants are the icing on the ‘well-designed’ cake.
-Getting the planting scheme right from small garden is really tricky.
+Getting the planting scheme right for a small garden is really tricky.
 The lack of space means you have to be really careful with your choice of plant.

 How To Think Big in a Small Garden

 With a large garden, you have plenty of room to add as many plants as you like and experiment with different varieties of your favourite plants.
-In a small garden the lack of space makes every choice of plant critical.
-Every plant you put in a small garden, must really earn its place there.
+In a small garden, the lack of space makes every choice of plant critical.
+Every plant you put in a small garden must really earn its place there.
 So how do you choose?

 Important things to think about are how the plant looks all year round, but how big it gets and how good it looks next to the plants surrounding it.
 For this Spanish courtyard garden, we want to create a tropical flowering jungle look.